SerbanVadineanu/period_inference/README.md

   * **no** for creating a set of features for prediction.
 Here, the true periods may be omitted.

 The script will generate a csv file containing the features extracted from the projection of each task from each trace.
-Also, the resulted file will contain the lower bound and the upper bound required to use the space prunning method.
+Also, the resulted file will contain the lower bound and the upper bound required to use the space pruning method.

 ### Output format